therealsphinx/support.balsamiq.com/content/tutorials/symbol.md

 ---
 date: 2015-12-16T12:00:00+01:00
-title: "How To Create a Symbol"
+title: "How to Create a Symbol"
 menu:
   menututorials:
     parent: tutorials